kgoliya/sim-mem-model/README.md

 ## Memory Simulation
 The memory model has the following parameters:
-    SIZE - The number of cache blocks that the memory can hold FILL_RANDOM - Set this parameter to 1 if the empty memory is to be filled with random bytes, otherwise its set to 0 REPORT_INCORRECT_ADDR - Set the parameter to 1 to report read commands to addresses which have not been writtem yet.
+    SIZE - The number of cache blocks that the memory can hold <br />
+    FILL_RANDOM - Set this parameter to 1 if the empty memory is to be filled with random bytes, otherwise its set to 0 <br />
+    REPORT_INCORRECT_ADDR - Set the parameter to 1 to report read commands to addresses which have not been writtem yet <br />

 The functions provided for memory simualtion are